 In this lesson students will discuss “The poet of the piano” and can write a poem to describe chopin and his music, or a speech which could have been delivered at his funeral.
 There is also opportunity in this lesson for students to discuss and compare the Romantic and Classical styles of music

-Lesson 8 Richard
+Lesson 8 Richard Wagner

 This lesson gives students in high school the opportunity for a great discussion.
 Wagner was excessively nationalistic, almost to the point of being racist and hostile towards Jewish people.
 Wagner was the personal hero of Adolph Hitler, and his music was played on loud speakers as thousands of jews were led to the gas chambers.
 How should this affect our appreciation of Wagner’s music?
 Should famous pieces such as Ride of the Valkyries and Lohegrin: Bridal Chorus still be so popular today?
 Should we not perform them infront of Jewish people?

-Lesson 9 Pyotr Ilyich
+Lesson 9 Pyotr Ilyich Tchaikovsky

 In this lesson students will design a programme for one of Tchaikovsky’s concerts, plus explore the impact of his relationship with the wealthy Nadezha von Meck.
-Tchaikovky’s music is particularly suitable as students can explore program music by listening to the 1812 Overture and exploring its historical background.
+Tchaikovsky’s music is particularly suitable as students can explore program music by listening to the 1812 Overture and exploring its historical background.

-Lesson 10 Claude
+Lesson 10 Claude Debussy

 This lesson gives students the chance to explore expressionism and links to visual art and historical events of the time.
 Students can discuss the impact that world music had on the music, plus explore the romantic style of this excentric composer.

-Lesson 11 Ralph Vaughan WIlliams
+Lesson 11 Ralph Vaughan Williams